• Skip to primary navigation

 This casserole works well as-is, but you can change it up depending on what you've got or what you like.

-• Add protein – Stir in shredded rotisserie chicken or cooked ground beef.
+• Add protein - Stir in 1-2 cups shredded rotisserie chicken or cooked ground beef.

 • Make it spicy - Add chopped jalapeños or a spoonful of hot sauce to the filling.